 As the media and political establishment braced itself for immigration to dominate the 2018 midterms, Justice Anthony Kennedy announced his retirement from the United States Supreme Court.
 With Republicans well placed to build on their Senate majority in the November midterms, Democrats will have little choice but to shift their focus from House to Senate races.
 Suddenly, the nomination of Kennedy’s replacement has overshadowed the immigration fight and practically every other issue.

 In case things don’t go according to plan for Republicans in November, Senate Majority Leader Mitch McConnell (R-KY) is planning to hold confirmation proceedings, by the fall, for whoever Trump nominates to the Supreme Court.
 Democrats will do everything in their power to prevent that.
-For those still focused on immigration, as the public’s attention is drawn elsewhere, a comprehensive solution must appear as far off as ever.We value your comments!
-Please weigh in on our comment section below.
+For those still focused on immigration, as the public’s attention is drawn elsewhere, a comprehensive solution must appear as far off as ever.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com